 Infants and toddlers in Montana

-Montana is home to 36,944 babies, representing 3.5 percent of the state’s population.
-As many as 45.0 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Montana, 23.4 percent of babies are children of color and 74.8 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Montana is home to 35,545 babies, representing 3.3 percent of the state’s population.
+As many as 43.5 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Montana’s babies faring in Good Health?

 Montana falls in the Improving Outcomes (O) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
-Montana performs better than national averages on key indicators, such as the percentages of babies breastfed at 6 months and babies receiving preventive medical care.
-The state is performing worse than national averages on indicators such as the percentages of babies experiencing food insecurity and mothers reporting less than favorable mental health.
-Montana is a Medicaid expansion state.
-The state Medicaid program covers 5 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).
+Montana performs better than national averages on key indicators, such as the infant mortality rate and the percentage of babies breastfed at 6 months.
+The state is performing worse than national averages on indicators such as the percentages of babies receiving recommended vaccinations and mothers reporting less than favorable mental health.

 Good Health Policy in Montana